gnthibault/MiniCluster/docs/index.md

 You will find some introductory words here:
 [Intro](Intro/Intro.md)

-Then there is the linux distribution build page:
+Then there is the linux distribution build page:[Linux Build](LinuxBuild/LinuxBuild.md)

 The single node benchmarking for scientific applications: